DeoBye/Thesis_GeoLoc/README.md

      - `entropywithdis`: Our strategy.

 3. **Save Checkpoint for GeoCLIP**:
-   - In `geoclip.py`, specify the checkpoint to use
+   - In `geoclip.py`, specify the checkpoint to use, default is geoclip pretrained model.

 ### Streetscape dataset download